Should You Take a Probiotic?

 So, the answer to the original question, "Should I take a probiotic?"
 The short answer: yes, absolutely.

 Finding a probiotic does not have to be expensive.
-It can be overwhelming when roaming the supplement isles to see the various prices, containers, strains, and health claims. doTERRA has a fantastic probiotic formula, with a prebiotic component to ensure maximum benefits.
+It can be overwhelming when roaming the supplement isles to see the various prices, containers, strains, and health claims. dōTERRA has a fantastic probiotic formula, with a prebiotic component to ensure maximum benefits.
 You can read more about it here.
-With a wholesale account, this probiotic is only $34.50 each month.
-We also have a powdered probiotic for children.
+With a wholesale account, this probiotic is only $34.50 (take 3 times daily for 10 days each month).
+They also also have a powdered probiotic for children.
+Questions?
 Send us a message to find out more!

 Do you take a probiotic?
 Do you notice a difference in how you feel when you forget to take it?
 Let us know below!